Standard linear crossfader with two inputs, used to mix between 2 audio (or control) signals with an adjustable transition.

 |Alpha||Sets the crossfader “position”.

 Values towards 0 put more of A into the mix, values towards 1 more of B.

 When Fade mode is gain, this node performs a per sample linear interpolation:

 A * (1 - alpha) + B * alpha.

 When Fade mode is filter, a center frequency between 10 Hz and 22 kHz, based on the alpha setting is determined.
 A low-pass filter with this frequency is used on A, and a high-pass filter with the same frequency on B.

-Note: Audio and Control lines (visualized with blue and purple, respectively) are both analogous to an analog signal.
-They can be used interchangeably, and, for example, an Audio output (blue) can be connected to a Control input (purple), or vice-versa.
+Note: Audio and Control lines (visualized with blue and orange, respectively) are both analogous to an analog signal.
+They can be used interchangeably, and, for example, an Audio output (blue) can be connected to a Control input (orange), or vice-versa.